jpmor/site/sitewiki/quotes.md

 > which are copies of their own communication structures.

 `- Melvin Conway`

+> Rarely does one recognize or discover a complex problem, formulate it, and
+> lay out a procedure that will solve it - all in one great flash of insight.

+`- J. C. R. Licklider`

 > Premature optimization is the root of all evil (or at least most of
 > it) in programming.